promised-ai/redpoll-website/content/blog/gamma.md

 model an entire data set or domain and do many, many things well.

 * Prediction (of **all** features)
-* Work with missing data — and is able to intelligently impute absent values
+* Work with missing data — and can intelligently impute absent values
 * Provide feature importance
 * Simulate new samples
 * Detect anomalous whole samples